Oat Grass Lodge

 Sitting room with two large sofas offering, armchairs, wood burning stove.
-Large wall mounted Smart TV, Bose sound system.
+Large wall mounted Smart TV, Bose sound system, selection of indoor games.

 Kitchen with induction hob, electric oven, dishwasher, Bosch Tassimo coffee machine.
 Washing machine and large fridge/freezer in the utility room.
 Dining area with seating for eight - four chairs and bench seat.
 Large bi-folding doors open out onto the south-facing deck.